jacobberko/jacobberko.github.io/index.md

 ---
   <img src="images/headshot.jpg" alt="Jake Berko" class="headshot">
   <h2>About</h2>
-  <p>I am a current sophomore at Cornell University.
+  <p>I am an upcoming Junior at Cornell University.
 My rigorous academic focus in Computer Science, complemented by my minor in business, has provided me with a strong technical foundation and sharp business insight.</p>
 <br>
 <br>